-I, as well as five classmates, presented to Rivers of Steel, a non-profit, a plan for transforming what is currently a closed, tour-only, inactive iron furnace into a public park that has a historical presence.
-Our overarching thesis for operating within Carrie was that of respect and restraint; we focused on subtly integrating our designs into the furnace.
+I, as well as five classmates, presented to the non-profit Rivers of Steel, a plan for transforming what is currently a closed, tour-only, inactive iron furnace into a public park with a historical presence.
+Our overarching thesis for operating within Carrie was that of respect and restraint; my area of focus was the museum and entrance.

 Questions I Addressed:

 How to maximize the positive experience a person can have in an environment?